 Identifying Industry Competitors

 To identify competitors whose products or services overlap with yours, determine which industry or industries you're pursuing.
-Start high-level, using terms like education, construction, media & entertainment, food service, healthcare, retail, financial services, telecommunications, agriculture, etc.
+Start high-level, using terms like education, construction, media & entertainment, food service, healthcare, retail, financial services, telecommunications, and agriculture.

 The list goes on, but find an industry term that you identify with, and use it to create a list of companies that also belong to this industry.
 You can build your list the following ways: